Multi-Media 4 Theatre

 Multimedia & Isadora

-Having created multimedia elements in theatre productions for other theatre groups, including Black & Blue Theatre (Serenade) and Factory Productions (The Colorado Session), I have since studied with the creator of the Isadora software programme, Mark Coniglio, on the Troika Tronix summer school in New York in 2009 as well as in workshops in Liverpool, 2008 and most recently in Berlin at the first international Isadora Werkstatt in July 2016.
+Having created multimedia elements in theatre productions for other theatre groups, including Black & Blue Theatre (Serenade) and Factory Productions (The Colorado Session), I have since studied with the creator of the Isadora software programme, Mark Coniglio, on the Troika Tronix summer school in New York in 2009 as well as in workshops in Liverpool, 2008 and most recently in Berlin at the first international Isadora Werkstatt in July 2016 and August 2019.

 This software program enables actors to trigger lighting, visual and audio sequences from the stage, using triggers, switches, sensors and trackers (including use of video cameras and infrared tracking sensors), as well as integrating the performer live into the media sequences and effects, creating myriad possibilities for interactive multimedia performances, VJing and installations.